 To Sum it All Up; Are Band Pull Aparts Worth It?

 Absolutely!
-Band pull-aparts can give you a great deal of workout not only for your delts, but also for the shoulders as a whole, probably chest and biceps too.
+Band pull-aparts can give you a great deal of workout not only for your delts, but also for the shoulders as a whole, probably chest, and for those intending on training their biceps and triceps on the same day.

 Thankfully, there is a wide range of different variants that you can do with band pull-aparts; it all boils down to the results you want and how far you are willing to push yourself.